 Although the most recent Census was a few years ago in 2011, it’s still a useful source of information about the population and its characteristics.
 We’ve included the most frequently requested Census data on our reports and maps.

-If you want to see more of the Census key statistics for an area, the Local Area Report produced by NOMIS is very good.
+If you want to see more of the Census key statistics for an area, the Local Area Report on nomis is very good.
 Type in a postcode and choose whether to look at its ward, built-up area or other geographies.
 Or you can type in the ward name.

 Children & Young People

-On our Children and Young People profile we publish figures relating to the children who live in the area, rather than individual school performance data.
+On our Children and Young People profile we publish figures about the children who live in the area, rather than individual school performance data.

 You can view and download: